 Not to burst your bubble, but only a small percentage of women who express interest in egg donation will be eligible to donate eggs.
 There are a set of health requirements that every prospective donor needs to meet before they can be allowed to complete an egg donation cycle.
 These criteria vary from one place to the other, but most fertility clinics and agencies require that the egg donor:

-- Be between the ages of 21 to 31
+• Be between the ages of 21 to 31

-- Have a BMI within the range of 18 to 29
+• Have a BMI within the range of 18 to 29

-- Be free of any medical or sexually transmitted diseases
+• Be free of any medical or sexually transmitted diseases

-- Have regular menstrual periods
+• Have regular menstrual periods

-- Be a non-smoker or drug-abuser
+• Be a non-smoker or drug user

-- Have no history of a genetic disorder in her family
+• Have no history of a genetic disorder in her family

 2. There are several ways to donate your eggs

-There are three main routes you can take when trying to donate eggs – a fertility clinic, an agency, or a directed egg donation.
-Every state has many fertility clinics you can apply to for your egg donation.
-A lot of agencies also recruit egg donors for people who want to have children.
-You can approach any of them in your area to make a donation if you are qualified.
+There are three main routes you can take when trying to donate eggs – a fertility clinic, an agency, or a “directed” egg donation.
+In every state you will find many fertility clinics where you can apply for egg donation.

-A directed egg donation is when you are donating eggs to someone that you know, e.g., a family member or close friend, to help them bear children.
+Finally, direct egg donation is when you are donating eggs to someone that you know, e.g., a family member or close friend, to help them bear children.
 It is not advised to receive a large payout from the recipient when completing this type of donation.

 3. Egg donor compensation varies